Safety and Security Systems

 - Explain the nature of your emergency and if practical wait at that location until Public Safety arrives.
 Public Safety will respond whether there is voice communication or not, and they will inspect the area and review CCTV footage to determine who activated the alarm

-There are three emergency blue-light units installed at the following strategic locations on the Manhattan College campus:
+Emergency blue-light units are located at the following strategic locations on campus:

-- Unit 1 Financial Services, on Miguel Path to Hayden
+- Financial Services, on Miguel Path to Hayden

-- Unit 2 Thomas Hall/O'Malley Lower Corridor to Lee Hall (under library bridge)
+- Thomas Hall/O'Malley Lower Corridor to Lee Hall (under library bridge)

-- Unit 3 Horan Hall Steps (Post Rd. to Horan Hall Service Rd.)
+- Horan Hall Steps (Post Rd. to Horan Hall Service Rd.)

 Like the garage blue-light system and response protocol, there is a single button on each unit to open communications with a Public Safety officer.
 Once the button is pressed the communication link remains open until the receiving officer hangs up the phone.
 The emergency call boxes have a blue light mounted at the top of the unit to identify its location.
 When the emergency button is pressed the blue light has a strobe built in that begins to flash and continues to flash for several minutes after the call is disconnected.